TuragaLab/DECODE/docs/source/tutorial.rst

 The basis for training DECODE is a parametrization of training procedure.
 This parametrization is described in a simple `.yaml` file which holds a couple of paths (e.g. the calibration file and your output directory) as well as the parametrization of the simulation that should somewhat match the data you want to fit.

 In our Training notebook we guide you through the process of creating such a `.yaml` file that can subsequently used to start the actual training.

+If you have gone through the notebooks already and generated your own `param.yaml` file, you can skip the following section and go to the :ref:`regular workflow <Regular workflow>` directly.

 .. _First time: